 As previously noted, the subject land is designated 'Settlement Area' according to the County of Middlesex and 'Residential' in the Middlesex Centre Official Plan.
 The lot is zoned 'Urban Residential First Density (UR1) Zone' by Middlesex Centre's Comprehensive Zoning By-law.
-Staff note that the applicants request for minor variances to the rear yard setback and lot coverage is due to the preferred nature of development on the lands, that being a single storey residential dwelling with an attached rear covered deck.
+Staff note that the applicants request for a minor variance to lot coverage is due to the preferred nature of development on the lands, that being a single storey residential dwelling.